 For example, if you sell a stock and then pick it up again a week later after it splits, the IRS knows it's still the same stock.
 So if you want the tax break, you have to take a risk and wait 31 days to pick up that stock or security again.

 For a more subtle way to work within the wash sale rule, you could sell shares of one company's mutual fund and pick up the same type of fund from another company.
-For example, sell off the Fidelity's Health Care mutual fund and then buy into the Vanguard Health Care mutual fund.
+For example, sell off the health care mutual fund from one company and then buy into the health care mutual fund from another.
 For bonds, be sure to buy a new one that differs from the old one in one or, even better, two of the following criteria: issuer, credit rating, maturity and yield.

 Though capital losses can lessen the pain from a gain, they are not the way to wealth.
 Your ideal financial scenario would be for every stock to be a long-term winner.
 But for that you need a crystal ball, not a tax form.